tomexiskandar/bintang/README.md

 >>> bt['Person'].insert(['id','name','hobby','address'], [4,'Maria','Digging',None])
 >>> bt['Person'].insert(['id','name','hobby'], [5,'Bing','Digging'])
 ```
 Loop your data using iterows function.
-By default a dict of row will return.
+This will loop through all the rows one by one in a python dict.
 ```
 >>> for idx, row in bt['Person'].iterrows():
 ...     print(idx, row)